jesh-rc/Version-Control-Project/README.md

-Save Versions: Saves snapshots of the various versions of the text that have been completed.
+Save Versions: Saves a snapshot of the current version of text in a doubly linked-list.

-Undo /Redo: Undo or redo previous action.
+Undo/Redo: Undo or redo words.
+  **NOTE: The way this feature was implemented requires the use of spaces.
+The feature will not work correctly if the user hits backspace in the middle of a word and types something new.**

-Version History Panel: Provides the user with various versions to see and revert to.
+Version History Panel: Provides the user with various versions to view and revert to.